What is the meaning of human life, or of organic life altogether?

 To answer this question at all implies a religion. -Albert Einstein

-The major in Religious Studies is a broadly based program of instruction designed to meet the needs of the following three groups of students: first, those wishing to gain a deeper understanding of the role of religion in human experience; second, those interested in entering a seminary in preparation for a career in the public ministry; and third, those planning to continue the academic study of religion at the graduate level in preparation for a career of teaching and research.
+The major in Religious Studies is a broadly based program of instruction designed to meet the needs of the following three groups of students: first, those wishing to gain a deeper understanding of the role of religion in human experience and history; second, those interested in entering a seminary in preparation for a career in the ministry; and third, those planning to continue the academic study of religion at the graduate level in preparation for a career of teaching and research.

 The requirements for the major in religious studies consist of the following: